 Are my financial donations tax deductible?
 Yes.
 Community United Church of Christ is a 501(c)(3) organization and your donations are tax deductible.

 When will my tax documents be available?
 The Assistant Treasurer prepares a letter summarizing your donations in January.
 The CUCC Weekly News will announce when those letters are ready for you to pick up after worship.

 Are there other ways to support CUCC?
 Yes!
-In addition to the short-term tasks described in the Time and Talents survey, you are invited to be part of the planning that supports our long-time and brand new projects.
+In addition to the short-term tasks described in the Time and Talents pledge form, you are invited to be part of the planning that supports our long-time and brand new projects.
 Learn about how the Nominating Committee can help you discern how to offer your time and talents in a year-long commitment.